willswats/nixos-config/non-declarative/docs/utilities/maestral.md

 # Maestral

-Sign in to your Dropbox account.
+1. Sign in to your Dropbox account.
+2. (Laptop) exclude the `Games` directory.